(This post contains affiliate links. See our disclosure page for for information. Post updated 7/29/19).

-Nurses need to be wearing compression stockings.
-Especially ones who are on their feet for frequent 12 hour shifts!
+Nurses need to be wearing compression socks or stockings for every shift.
+Especially nurses who are on their feet for 12 hour shifts!

 I have been doing a bit of research lately on the effects of standing/walking for long hours.
-Mainly because I am an emergency room nurse who is also seven months pregnant and I have developed varicose veins recently, which I have never had before.
+The reason for this is that I am an emergency room nurse who has worked on my feet all the way through two entire pregnancies – until just a few weeks before I gave birth.

 I had no idea that being on my feet for such long hours could actually be bad for my health.
 I figured that standing and walking all day was better then sitting for long periods.
 As it turns out, that may not be true.
 Even for those who aren’t even pregnant.